and-megan/Borrow-My-Backpack/README.md

 - [ ] users can create and attend events
 - [ ] messaging functionality (outside of requests)
 - [ ] personalized dashboard with upcoming events, borrowings, and lendings
-- [ ] show sporting goods on a map based on lat & lng
 - [ ] comments on sporting goods & events
 - [ ] pre-filter information based on geolocation
 - [ ] create groups